AldanaCepedaDean/Benchmarking-RNAseq/README.md

 -The percentage of multi-mapped reads was calculated as the proportion of multi-mapped reads over the total number of mapped reads, both at the global and gene-specific levels.

 To streamline this process, we developed a script to automate the classification and computation.
+The script's name is: Multi-mapping:STAR.sh

+> [!NOTE]
+> To execute it, don´t forget to run previosly: chmod +x

 ---